tomwayson/ambitious-arcgis-app/workshop/2-architecture.md

 ## Component tests

-- 'ember t -s'
+- `ember t -s`
 - note that 2 tests fail (these are tests that ember-cli generated for you when it generated your components)
-- open test/integration/components/search-form/component-test.js and replace its contents with:
+- open test/integration/components/results-item/component-test.js and replace its contents with:

 ```js
 import Ember from 'ember';